2010 Canada Cup of Curling

 The 2010 Canada Cup of Curling was held December 1–5, 2010 at the Medicine Hat Arena in Medicine Hat, Alberta.

-The Glenn Howard rink won their first Canada Cup on the men's side while Stefanie Lawton won her second cup.
+The Glenn Howard rink won their first Canada Cup on the men's side, defeating Olympic gold medallist Kevin Martin in the final, 10–7.
+It had been 15 years since Howard and third Wayne Middaugh played together in a major curling final, with Middaugh subbing in for regular third Richard Hart.
+The team took home $25,000 for the win in addition to $4,000 won from wins in the round robin.
 Glenn Howard's win marks the first time that a non-Alberta men's team won a Canada Cup.

+In the women's final, Stefanie Lawton won her second cup, defeating Olympic silver medallist Cheryl Bernard, 7–3.
+Her team also took home $25,000 plus $3,200 for her round robin wins.
+The win qualified the team for the 2011 Canada Cup of Curling and the 2012 Continental Cup of Curling.